yasholt/andrii_yashcholt.github.io/index.md

-## Test_Selected projects in data science, machine learning and NLP_Test
+## Selected projects in data science, data analyst and machine learning

----

 ### Development of information technologies for optimisation of grain elevator operation using neural network models and reinforcement learning methods (2022-2023)